• Skip to primary navigation

 • Broccoli 340

-First, it is important to understand when roasting vegetables that some vegetables roast faster than others.
-For that reason, I combined vegetables with similar cook times together when roasting.
+First, when roasting vegetables, it is important to understand that some vegetables roast faster than others.
+Therefore, I combined vegetables with similar cook times when roasting.

 For example, the above vegetables roast for 30 minutes, while other vegetables (below) roast for 15 minutes.